 Benzoyl peroxide is a topical skin product for acne treatment.
 It reduces the bacteria count and oxidizes proteins produced by bacteria.
 It also works by decreasing the amount of free fatty acids that are irritating to the skin.

-Benzoyl peroxide is available as a cream, gel, lotion or face wash.
-It can be applied directly to the area of the skin where acne is present or used to prevent development of acne (for example using a face wash).
+Benzoyl peroxide is available as a cream, gel, lotion, or face wash.
+It can be applied directly to the area of the skin where acne is present or used to prevent the development of acne (for example using a face wash).

 Common side effects of Benzoyl Peroxide are skin reactions, for example dry skin and redness.
 It can also bleach your hair and clothing.

-However, a few products are prescription only medicines, and requires a prescription from a doctor to be purchased in a pharmacy.
+However, a few products are prescription-only medicines and require a prescription from a doctor to be purchased in a pharmacy.
 They can also be obtained from doctors.
 To find a pharmacy near you, refer to the list of pharmacies (“Authorized Sellers of Poisons”) from the Hong Kong Department of Health.